 Why subscribe?

-The third was reading Matt Ridley’s book the Rational Optimist.
+In the same vein I recommend reading Matt Ridley’s book the Rational Optimist.
 To quote from Steven Pinker's comment:

 For two hundred years the pessimists have dominated public discourse, insisting that things will soon be getting much worse.
 But in fact, life is getting better—and at an accelerating rate.
 Food availability, income, and life span are up; disease, child mortality, and violence are down all across the globe.
 Africa is following Asia out of poverty; the Internet, the mobile phone, and container shipping are enriching people's lives as never before.